What is React?

 What Skills to Look for Before Hiring a Freelance React Developer

-Look for the following qualities in your freelance React developer candidates.- Strong technical proficiency
+Look for the following qualities in your freelance React developer candidates.

 - Experience with various React frameworks